 A: Several of our faculty have large IV sedation practices and the consensus is that in takes less than six months to recoup your investment and the payoff in the long run is enormous.
 Even more important- you will really start to look at your profession in a whole new light as you now have all the tools to manage the anxieties and fears of your patients.

 Q: What are the start-up costs after I finish the course?

 A: We have put together a complete IV sedation package of equipment, supplies, and office paperwork that will launch your sedation practice and give you everything needed to sedate your first 50 patients.
 The cost starts at about $7,500.00 depending on what options are chosen.
-That is an all in price to meet all guidelines for BC.
-Slight variations in price may occur for other jurisdictions.
+That is an "all in price" to meet the guidelines for your jurisdiction.

 Q: What training does my staff require if any?

 A: It depends on your college’s standards and guidelines.
-For British Columbia the requirements are that there be one assistant with either the Canadian Dental Anaesthesia Assistant Course (CDAAC) or the American DAANCE program be present and that a second person with healthcare provider (HCP) CPR be immediately available when delivering moderate sedation.
+For British Columbia the requirements are that there be one assistant with either the Canadian Dental Anaesthesia Assistant Course (CDAAC) or the American DAANCE program be present and that a second person with basic life support (BLS) CPR be immediately available when delivering moderate sedation.
 We recommend that two CDAAC trained assistants be present for any sedation case for improved safety.
-We require at least one assistant with either CDAAC or DAANCE certification during a student's clinical rotation.
+We require at least one assistant with CDAAC certification during a student's clinical rotation.

 Q: Is this program adequate to meet the regulations for my state or province?

-Our moderate parenteral (IV) sedation course provides a minimum of 99 CE Credits
+Our moderate parenteral (IV) sedation course provides a minimum of 97 educational hours upon completion.